 Turning to the table, in 1950, 4,1 million elder people were living in Japan which accounted for 4,9% of the total population.
 In the next 55 years, the number was reported to continue surging up to 25,7 million, attracted 20%.
 In the future, the number is forecasted to increase dramatically to 37,2 and to slightly dip to 36,5 million which accounts for 34% and 41% respectively in 2035 and 2055.

-- The graph below shows the amounts of waste produced by three companies over a period of 15 years 67
+- The graph below shows how money was spent on different forms of entertainment over a five years period 67